AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/create-workspaces.md

    ![](assets/workspace-drop-down-right-menu.png)

-   This opens the Workspaces area of Workfront planning.
+   This opens the Workspaces area of Workfront Planning.
 1. (Optional and conditional) Click **Preview** inside any of the following predefined workspace templates:

     * Marketing management